Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: Introduction

-defines a uniform function on $S^{\Z^d}$ which satisfies $\nabe\xi=0$.
-We say that two configurations $\s=(\eta_x)$ and $\s'=(\eta'_x)$ have the \emph{same conserved quantity}, if their components differ only at a finite set of vertices $\La\subset\Z^d$, and for any conserved quantity $\xi$, we have $\sum_{x\in\La}\xi(\eta_x)=\sum_{x\in\La}\xi(\eta'_x)$.
-We say that an interaction is \emph{irreducibly quantified}, if there exists a path in the configuration space between any two distinct configurations with the same conserved quantity.
+defines a uniform function on $S^{\Z^d}$ which satisfies $\nabe\xi_{\Z^d}=0$ for any $e\in E$.
+We say that two configurations $\e=(\eta_x)$ and $\e'=(\eta'_x)$ have the \emph{same conserved quantities}, if their components differ only at a finite set of vertices $\La\subset\Z^d$, and for any conserved quantity $\xi$, we have $\sum_{x\in\La}\xi_x(\eta)=\sum_{x\in\La}\xi_x(\eta')$.
+A \emph{path} in a configuration space is a sequence of transitions, and we say that an interaction is \emph{irreducibly quantified}, if there exists a path, in the configuration space between any two distinct configurations with the same conserved quantities.

-A \emph{uniform form} is a system $(\omega_e)_{e\in\bbE^d}$ of local functions $\omega_e\colon S^{\Z^d}\rightarrow \R$ for $e\in\bbE^d$ satisfying certain conditions.
-A \emph{path} in a configuration space is a sequence of transitions, and we define the integration $\int_{\vec\gamma}\omega$ of a form $\omega=\{\omega_e\}$ with respect to the path $\vec\gamma$ to be the sum of values $\omega_e(\s)$ over the transitions $(\s,\s^e)$ which appear in the path.
+A \emph{uniform form} is a system $(\omega_e)_{e\in E}$ of local functions $\omega_e\colon S^{\Z^d}\rightarrow \R$ for $e\in E$ satisfying certain conditions (see \cref{def: Uniform Form}).
+For a path in a configuration space, we define the integration $\int_{\vec\gamma}\omega$ of a form $\omega=\{\omega_e\}$ with respect to the path $\vec\gamma$ to be the sum of values $\omega_e(\e)$ over the transitions $(\e,\e^e)$ which appear in the path.
 We say that a path is \emph{closed} if the configuration at the beginning and the ending of the path coincide, and we say that a form $\omega$ is \emph{closed}, if the integral of $\omega$ vanishes for any closed path in the configuration space.

-We say that a form is \emph{shift-invariant}, if it is invariant with respect to the translation $\tau_x$ for any $x\in\Z^d$.
+Next, we assume that the set of directed edges $E$ is preserved by translation $\tau_x$ for any $x\in\Z^d$.
+This is equivalent to $(\Z^d,E)$ having an action of the group $G=\Z^d$ by translation.
+We call such $(\Z^d,E)$ a Euclidean lattice with \emph{finite range}, recalling that $(\Z^d, E)$ is assumed to be a locally finite graph.
+We say that a form is \emph{shift-invariant}, if it is invariant with respect to the translation.
 Our notion of shift-invariant closed $L^2$-forms for the case of the generalized exclusion process coincides with the notion of germs of closed forms given in \cite{KL99}*{\S Appendix 4}.
 The main result of our article concerns the \emph{decomposition of shift-invariant closed $L^2$ forms}, which is a generalization of \cite{KL99}*{Theorem 4.14}.